 "Well—" Ouji placed his hands on his knees and stood up with a grunt "—seems like it was a relatively normal dream."

-"Look at it this way," Ouji said with a shrug, "earlier when you went crazy you couldn't remember what was going on or what triggered your change.
+"Look at it this way—earlier when you went crazy, you couldn't remember what was going on or what triggered your change.
 At least you remembered this dream.
 That's probably a good sign."

-He wanted to know more about what they did to him and why.
-And while he could trust Ouji, he really didn't want to have a conversation about Katara with him, even if Ouji did miraculously have all the answers.
+Zuko wanted to know more about what they did to him and why.
+While he could trust Ouji, he really didn't want to have this kind of conversation with him, even if the boy somehow had all the answers.